hudsonhok/reddit-post-monitor/README.md

 ## Prerequisites
 Before running the script, ensure you have the following:
+* Windows OS

-* Python 3.6 or higher installed on your machine.
+* Python 3.6 or higher installed on your machine
 * PRAW library installed.
 You can install it via pip:
 `pip install praw`